Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

   <li>Enable Object Moving - Allows objects to be moved during play, and allows for added objects to spawn in when they are done building</li>
   <li>Allow Image Accumulation - Allows the image to accumulate while the camera is not moving</li>
   <li>Use Next Event Estimation - Enables shadow rays/NEE for direct light sampling</li>
-  <li>RIS Count - Number of RIS passes done for lights(select the best light out of X number of randomly selected lights)</li>
+  <li>RIS Count - Number of RIS passes done for lights(select the best light out of X number of randomly selected lights, only works if LBVH is off in "GlobalDefines.cginc")</li>
   <li>Allow Mesh Skinning - Turns on the ability for skinned meshes to be animated or deformed with respect to their armeture</li>
   <li>Denoiser - Allows you to switch between different denoisers</li>
   <li>Allow Bloom - Turns on or off Bloom</li>
+  <li>Sharpness Filter - Contrast Adaptive Sharpening</li>
   <li>Enable DoF - Turns on or off Depth of Field, and its associated settings</li>
   <li>Autofocus DoF - Sets the focal length to bring whatever is in the center of the screen into focus</li>
   <li>Enable Auto/Manual Exposure - Turns on or off Exposure</li>
   <li>Use ReSTIR GI - Enables ReSTIR GI which is usually much higher quality(Works with Recur and SVGF denoisers)</li>
   <li>Do Sample Connection Validation - Confirms that two samples are mutually visable and throws it away if they are not</li>
   <li>Update Rate - How many pixels per frame get re-traced to ensure they are still valid paths(7 or 33 is a good number to aim for here at 1080p)</li>
+  <li>Unmarked Toggle - Unlabeled toggle, switches between old ReSTIR GI and new ReSTIR GI</li>
   <li>Enable Temporal - Enables the Temporal pass of ReSTIR GI(allows samples to travel across time</li>
   <li>Temporal M Cap - How long a sample may live for, lower means lighting updates faster(until 0 which is the opposite) but more noise(recommended either 0 or around 12, but can be played with)</li>
   <li>Enable Spatial - Enables the Spatial pass of ReSTIR GI(Allows pixels to choose to use the neighboring pixels sample instead)</li>